scottfjennings/ACR_waterbird_data_management/README.md

 * old_negative_machine.R - Contains functions that replicate the calculations in the old WBNegMachine xlsx files.
 These calculations are incorrect so these functions are saved mostly for project record keeping.

+### contemporary data management notes
+1/31/22 - SJ.
+Last week in testing my negative calculations, I discovered that in the new database, some records have count set to the value derived from the old NegWBMachine spreadsheets, rather than the value recorded on the data sheet.
+I wrote extract_NegMachine.R to scrape the raw values from there to compare to the database, with the logic that mismatches would indicate where we need to go back and check the raw data sheets.

+Also this date Emi sent me some more xlsx files she found.
+These have a slightly different file name "NegativeWaterbirdMagicMachine" vs "NegWBMachine" and calculate the carried forward tally in a slightly different way (but with same result)

 ### old data management notes